Drift Fishing For Salmon: Everything You Need To Know

 You then follow the line with your rod tip as it moves down the river.
 If you use too much weight, the bait won’t drift naturally or will get hung up too often.

-Drift Fishing For Salmon: What You Need To Know
+What You Need To Know

-• Detecting a strike when drift fishing for salmon
+- Best drift fishing rigs for salmon

 Drift Fishing Gear

 To drift fish for salmon well, you also need the right gear.
-The right gear which includes the right line, leader, as well as the right rod and reel.
+The right gear includes the right line, leader, as well as the right rod and reel.

 Having all the right gear will improve your presentation and can help you detect the slightest bites from salmon, as well as provide the ability to determine how your presentation is going throughout the drift.